We Are Here To Support You In Cases Of Domestic Violence

-Rombro & Associates is experienced in obtaining restraining orders against perpetrators of domestic violence, as well as challenging orders which were brought improperly for the purpose of harassment or intimidation.
-Our domestic violence attorneys understand the impact of domestic violence charges on divorce proceedings as well as their impact on the lives of the family members involved.
+Rombro & Manley LLP is experienced in obtaining restraining orders against perpetrators of domestic violence, as well as challenging orders that were brought improperly for the purpose of harassment or intimidation.

 If you are in immediate danger of domestic violence, we recommend you first:

-- Contact the police and a domestic violence attorney: As soon as you find a safe place to stay and catch your breath, contact the police.
-They will ask you to provide a statement so they can begin collecting evidence.
+- Contact the police and a domestic violence attorney: As soon as you find a safe place to escape from the danger with minor children and catch your breath, contact the police.
+They will ask you to provide a statement, so they can begin collecting evidence.
 Then, we recommend you contact a domestic violence lawyer to review your legal options.
 If you believe you are in imminent danger, we can file a temporary restraining order mandating that your abuser stays away.

-The Temporary Restraining Order (TRO) is a tool available to protect victims of domestic violence.
+The temporary restraining order (TRO) is a tool available to protect victims of domestic violence.
 A TRO can order the person restrained to move out of your house and not contact or go near you, your children, other relatives or others who live with you.
-A TRO can also make other orders, such as restraining a person from having a gun or directing the person to follow child custody and visitation orders and pay child support or spousal support.
+A TRO will also make other orders, such as restraining a person from having a gun or directing the person to follow child custody and visitation orders, and pay child support or spousal support.

 A TRO is temporary by nature and stays in effect until a hearing is held on a court date established at the time the TRO is granted.
 At that hearing, the protective order may be canceled or may become permanent for up to five years.

 A domestic violence restraining order is available to a person who has been abused by someone in a close relationship with that person, such as a spouse, ex-spouse, boyfriend/girlfriend, former boyfriend/girlfriend or a relative.
-Abuse can be verbal or written as well as physical.
+Abuse can be verbal or written as well as physical or financial.

 A temporary restraining order is also available to a victim of stalking or civil harassment.
-Such harassment includes unlawful violence, but also includes a credible threat of violence, or other threatening actions directed against a person.
-A civil harassment restraining order is available when the harasser is a neighbor, roommate, co-worker, or other nonrelative.
+Such harassment includes unlawful violence, and also includes a credible threat of violence, or other threatening actions directed against a person.
+A civil harassment restraining order is available when the harasser is a neighbor, roommate, co-worker or other nonrelative.

 - Sexual: Sexual domestic violence is the coercion or attempted coercion of nonconsensual sexual contact.
 This includes rape, attacks on sexual organs or body parts, and treating someone in a manner that is sexually demeaning.